snabbco/snabb/README.md

 There will no doubt be bugs and missing features, please report them if you find them.
 Also API design issues.
 You can use the [github issue tracker](https://github.com/justincormack/ljsyscall/issues?page=1&state=open).

+### License

+All the ljsyscall code is under the MIT license, see license file.
+Other files that have a license (luaunit, reflect) are differently licensed (MIT, X11).